rtbyrne300 (at) gmail (dot) com

 Richard Byrne Projects

-Writing and collaboration on a wide range of editorial projects, focused primarily on higher education.
-Clients include Maryland Carey Law, York Magazine, BOSS Magazine, and Johns Hopkins University publications including Krieger Arts & Sciences, Peabody Magazine, Hopkins Medicine, Carey Business, Johns Hopkins Engineering, Johns Hopkins Public Health, and Johns Hopkins SAIS.
-Other projects include collaborations on events with the Albert Shanker Institute and the Peggy Lillis Foundation, and consultation on marketing for Johns Hopkins University’s Summer Programs.
+Other clients include Maryland Carey Law, York Magazine, MIT News, BOSS Magazine, and Johns Hopkins University publications including Krieger Arts & Sciences, Peabody Magazine, Hopkins Medicine, Carey Business, Johns Hopkins Engineering, Johns Hopkins Public Health, and Johns Hopkins SAIS.
+Collaborations on events with the Albert Shanker Institute and the Peggy Lillis Foundation, and marketing consultation for Johns Hopkins University’s Summer Programs.

 UMBC Magazine (University of Maryland, Baltimore County)